Meeting rigid-flex design challenges with Xpedition

 With a complex design that is a mix of rigid and flexible boards, each of which might have a unique layer stack-up, it’s clear that board fabricators have a challenge in figuring out what the designer wants to build.
 Even educated guesses are bound to lead to misunderstandings that can lead to very costly situations.
 Avoid the guesswork by using ODB++ and its built-in constructs as a fabrication data format to safely communicate all flex-specific information.

-Xpedition helps alleviate rigid-flex design challenges
+Xpedition helps alleviate rigid-flex pcb design challenges

 Traditionally, a designer would use his/her experience to navigate around these problems and apply workarounds as their PCB design tools failed to understand what was being designed.
 With designs becoming more and more complex, and an increasing demand for ever-shorter design times, its obvious designers are stretched too thin.
 Using PCB design tools like Xpedition, Hyperlynx, and Valor NPI can set you up for success.

-To dive deeper into rigid-flex design, download the full white paper: Meeting flex and flex-rigid design challenges or watch this webinar: Rigid-flex design: practical tips and best practices.
+To dive deeper into rigid-flex pcb design, download the full white paper: Meeting flex and flex-rigid design challenges or watch this webinar: Rigid-flex design: practical tips and best practices.

 Leave a Reply